iansantagata/JAMMS/README.md

 It is meant to modify, manipulate, and maintain Spotify playlists and libraries in ways that are currently not supported natively or easily within Spotify today.

-At the moment, it is meant primarily to introduce "smart playlist" functionality similar to iTunes within Spotify.
+The application's primary motivation is to introduce "smart playlist" functionality within Spotify, similar to older versions of iTunes.

 The web application can be found here - https://jamms.app